 The Battle of Longewala was one of the first major engagements in the western sector during the Indo-Pakistani War of 1971.

+A Company of the Indian Army's 23rd Battalion, Punjab Regiment, commanded by Major Kuldip Singh Chandpuri, was left with the choice of either attempting to hold out until reinforced or fleeing on foot from a Pakistani mechanized infantry force.
+Choosing the former, Major Chandpuri ensured that all his assets were correctly deployed and made the most use of his strong defensive position, as well as weaknesses created by errors in enemy tactics.
 By noon the next day, the assault ended completely, having cost Pakistan 22 tanks destroyed by IAF, 12 by ground anti-tank fire, and some captured after being abandoned, with a total of 100 vehicles claimed to have been destroyed or damaged in the desert around the post.
 The Pakistani attack was first halted, and then Pakistani forces were forced to withdraw when Indian tanks from the division's cavalry regiment, the 20th Lancers, commanded by Col. Bawa Guruvachan Singh, along with the 17th battalion, Rajputana Rifles, launched their counter-offensive to end the six-hour engagement.
 Longewala had proved to be one of the defining moments in the war.

 The bunkers have been preserved.
 The entire area is dotted with tanks and trucks of enemy destroyed or abandoned by them.

 We lost two of our soldiers but not before killing over 200 of enemy soldiers.
 As dawn surfaced, IAF fighters concluded the battle by destroying over 3 dozen tanks and forcing already demoralised and deject enemy to flee.